farscapian/clams-app-docker/README.md

 > Want to try this software but don't have the skill to host it yourself?
 Consider renting your own Private Lightning Network at [LNPlay.live](https://lnplay.live).
 For more information about this project, visit [lnplay.guide](https://www.lnplay.guide).

-`LNPlay` run in `regtest`, `signet`, or `mainnet` modes.
+`LNPlay` runs in `regtest`, `signet`, or `mainnet` modes.
 When running in `regtest`, various channel setups can be created.
 All lightning nodes are able to communicate with each other using a [docker overlay network](https://docs.docker.com/network/drivers/overlay/).

 To get started, clone this repo and its submodules: